skls1337/anonymous-grading-app/backend/README.md

 ## Available Scripts

-Change the directory to 'backend' directory using this command in the terminal: 'cd .\backend' In the backend directory, you can start the backend using the following command in the terminal:
+Change the directory to 'backend' directory using this command in the terminal:
+### `cd .\backend`

+You can start the backend using the following command in the terminal:
 ### `npm run dev`